The Brownian Spatial Coalescent: Proofs

 \begin{proof}[Proof of \cref{lem:exmerge}] Suppose that every merger that isn't of the form $(n,n)$ for $n \ge 2$ is impossible.
 Then either (i) holds, or there exists an $n\ge 2$ such that $(n,n)$ is possible.
 Then $(k,k) \le (n,n)$ is possible for all $2 \le k < n$.
 If $n' > n$, then $(n',\vec{k}')$ is possible for some $\vec{k}'$, but then it must be of the form $(n',n')$, so in fact $(n,n)$ is possible for all $n \ge 2$ and all other merge events are impossible, so (ii) holds.
 In particular $\nut{n} > 0$ for all $n\ge 2$.

 Now assume that there exists $n_0 \ge 3$ such that a merge event $(n_0,\vec{k}_0) \neq (n_0,n_0)$ is possible, and we want to show (iii) holds.
 Then $(2,2) \le (n_0,\vec{k}_0)$ is possible, and for any $n > n_0$, by \cref{lem:nkle}(ii) there exists a possible merge event $(n,\vec{k}) \ge (n_0,\vec{k}_0)$, which cannot be $(n,n)$ because otherwise $(n_0,\vec{k}_0) = (n_0,n_0)$.
 Thus if $n\ge 3$ arbitrary, we can take $N \coloneqq (3n)\vee n_0$ and a possible merge event $(N,k_1, \ldots ,k_m) \neq (N,N)$.
-If $m = 1$, then $k_1 < N$ so $(n,n-1) \le (N,\vec{k})$ is possible by \cref{lem:nkle}(i).
-If $m \ge 2$, then we construct a merger $(n,\vec{k}') \le (N,\vec{k})$ with $\sum_i k_i' < n$ by assigning one particle to the smallest bucket of size $k_m$, and spread all other particles over the remaining buckets, which works as long as $n-1 \le N-k_1$, but if this wasn't true then $N \ge m k_1 \ge 2(N-n+1)$ and thus $n \ge N / 2$, a contradiction. \end{proof}
+If $m = 1$, then $k_1 < N$ so $(n,k_1 \wedge (n-1)) \le (N,\vec{k})$ is possible by \cref{lem:nkle}(i).
+If $m \ge 2$, then we construct a merger $(n,\vec{k}') \le (N,\vec{k})$ with $\sum_i k_i' < n$ by assigning one particle to the smallest bucket of size $k_m$, and spread all other particles over the remaining buckets, which works as long as $n-1 \le N-k_m$, but if this wasn't true then $N \ge m k_m \ge 2(N-n+1)$ and thus $n \ge N / 2$, a contradiction. \end{proof}

 We assume from now that we are in case (iii).
-In case (i) there is nothing to show, and in case (ii) proofs are easier than and can directly be adapted from those that follow.
-We will from now explicitly denote dependence of $\fnu$ on $F$.
-The following lemma serves as a start to an inductive argument, and gently introduces the general proof idea.
+In case (i) there is nothing to show, and in case (ii) proofs are easier than and can be directly adapted from those that follow.
+We will from now explicitly denote dependence of $\fnu$ on $F$ by writing $\fnu^F$.
+The following lemma serves as a start to an inductive argument.